malitha-tishamal/Devlk-Eduwide-Carrier-Guide-Line-System-LMS/README.md

    for Wamp Users -> C:\wamp\www

 Dtabase Setup
-You need to make a database name like mediq_db for open this project in your localhost.
+You need to make a database name like 'eduwide' for open this project in your localhost.
 Localhost Database Name = eduwide